In this simulation participants manage a simulated firm which executes short and long term financial

 requires projecting earnings; the third one, deciding on whether to use trade

-credit or a banking loan.
+credit or a loan.
 The fourth decision requires participant to decided

 extending cash discounts for prompt payment.
 Up to this round of decisions,